Skip to content

 The function cif_file_to_specific_by_yml is designed to manage the CIF files' input and output, converting the CIF keywords used by QCrBox into those required by simple_cod_module.
 Additionally, we'll utilize two specific functions from simple_cod_module to execute our desired logic.

-Let's proceed to define the necessary Python functions within configure_cod_check_tutorial.py:
+Let's proceed to define the necessary Python functions within configure_cod_check_tutorial.py.
+Add this below the imports:

 YAML_PATH = "./config_cod_check_tutorial.yaml"